-Everything you need to know for Monday’s trip to Salford Red Devils.
+Everything you need to know for Friday’s Betfred Super League Play-Off Qualifier Game against Salford Red Devils.

 Here is Wigan’s 19-man squad: